 - Cost Breakdown: Break down the overall cost into individual components, such as material cost, machining cost, labor cost, and overhead.

-It’s important to work closely with experienced mold manufacturers or engineers during the cost calculation process to ensure accuracy and transparency.
-Additionally, having a clear understanding of the project’s specific requirements, production volume, and quality expectations will help in obtaining a more precise cost price for the plastic mold.
+It is important to work closely with an experienced moldmaker or engineer during the costing process to ensure accuracy and transparency.
+In addition, having a clear understanding of the project’s specific needs, production quantities, and quality expectations will help obtain a more accurate price for plastic mold costs.

 1、 Look at the mold structure.
 Is it a two plate mold?
 Three plate mold?
 Is hot glue duct used?
 If there are any special requirements, such as reset first, push plate push out, need for reaming, oil cylinder, etc., make sure the mold structure is clear first.